ms1963/SleepyPico/README.md

 - UART output is not visible after sleeping.

 This might also be due to missing documentation of the sleep modes, e.g., what needs to be done to recover from sleep.
+And, of course, it might be due to errors I might have made.

 A simple but dirty workaround would be to add a reset button (between Pico GND and the RUN Pin) to your circuit.